Alexandre Hogue and the Lost “Dead Eye Dick” Bookplate — 1927

 The bookplate was executed by Hogue for the University Club, a group whose well-heeled and literate members met in a tony downtown penthouse.
 It was done in 1927 when Hogue was working as an art instructor at the Dallas YWCA; his own work had begun to attract positive critical attention, but he had yet to make a big splash.
 I’ve checked various sources, but I don’t see mention anywhere of Hogue doing this sort of thing.
 Was he commissioned?
 Did he do it on spec, hoping to possibly network with influential members and perhaps improve his chances of showing his work there?
 Whatever his reason, things seem to have paid off, because he was showing his art at the club and participating in group shows there by 1928.

-So here it is, art-lovers, a heretofore mostly (if not totally) unknown piece of Alexandre Hogue-iana from 1927 — a little piece of anonymous ephemera that has been stashed away for years in a bookplate collection in Illinois.
+So here it is, art-lovers, a heretofore mostly (if not totally) unknown piece of Alexandre Hogue-iana from 1927 — a little piece of anonymous ephemera which has been stashed away for years in a bookplate collection in Illinois.

 This bookplate is from the John Starr Stewart Ex Libris Collection, Rare Book and Manuscript Library, University of Illinois at Urbana-Champaign.
 It can be seen here.